 Gifting Experiences Instead of Stuff

 Another great zero waste gift giving option is to give friends and family an experience.
+You don’t have to gift material things this holiday season.
 Hunt through Groupon and Living Social websites to find something you think they’d really enjoy like a painting class, sky diving, or laser tag.
-You could give a gift card to their favorite restaurant or movie passes.
-Also, museum passes are a great idea and the perfect zero waste gift.
+You could give gift cards to their favorite restaurant or movie passes.
+Also, museum passes are a great idea and the perfect gift for your eco minded friend.
+For the music lover in your life, consider gifting concert tickets.

 My partner gifted me a prenatal massage last year when I was pregnant with baby Vasco.
 My sister bought me and my mom a cooking class for Christmas last year that was super fun!
-You can get creative with this one, think of something your friend/family member wouldn’t probably buy for themselves but would really enjoy.
+You can get creative with this one, think of something your friend/family members wouldn’t probably buy for themselves but would really enjoy.
+Gift certificates are also a great way to support local small businesses.

 For the eco parent in your life, how about gifting them an online magazine subscription.
 We absolutely love Eco Parent magazine.
 Their magazine is full of sustainable living tips and articles for parents as well as healthy recipe ideas.
 You can get 20% off your subscription with our coupon code “tinyyellowbungalow.”